No products in the cart.

 Occupational Therapy

 A lack of spatial awareness can make it difficult for stroke survivors to interact with their environment.
-For example, when someone reaches for a shirt and their aim is entirely off, it will make it difficult to get dressed.
+For example, when someone reaches for a shirt and their aim is entirely off, this can make dressing difficult and frustrating.

-At occupational therapy, stroke survivors practice engaging their senses to carry out activities of daily living.
+An occupational therapist is specially trained to help stroke survivors practice engaging their senses to carry out activities of daily living.
+They can assist you with activities of daily living, such as bathing or meal preparation, as well as exercises to improve fine motor skills and sensation.
 You have to train your brain to recalibrate coordination between your vision and touch with lots of repetition.

 Speech Therapy